KHiyowa/google-chat-desktop/README.md

 ## Announcement

 This app is maintained for our personal use.
 You may use this app as you wish, but we do not promise ongoing maintenance.

-### What's new in v3.1.0

-* Updated .NET runtime from 8 to 10
-* Stricter handling of icon cache
-* Updated libraries
-* Addressed performance issues in Netskope environments
-* Japanese menu support if system locale is Japanese (メニューの日本語表示に対応)
-  - Note: We will not accept PRs for other languages as we cannot verify the translation.
+We will not accept PRs for language translation as we cannot verify it.

+### What's new in v3.1.1

+* Prevent missing DMs (Beta)

 ### Motivation